tontechio/pow-miner-gpu/crypto/util/pow-miner-howto.md

 - `lite-server-config`: last config from https://newton-blockchain.github.io/global.config.json
 - `gpu-id`: GPU device ID
 - `boost-factor`: 1..65536, the multiplier for throughput, affects the number of hashes processed per iteration on the GPU
-- `giver_addess`: the address of the selected giver
+- `giver_address`: the address of the selected giver
 - `my_address`: the address of your wallet (possibly not initialized yet), either in the masterchain or in the workchain (note that you need a masterchain wallet to control a validator)

 ### Example